1+2+3+4+5+… does not equal a negative number — January 18, 2014

 Not a bad run: four books from December 21 to December 31.
 My total for 2013 was 30 books, which is quite a bit south of where I want to be.
 Alas.

-__Albert Hirschman, [book: The Rhetoric of Reaction: Perversity, Futility, Jeopardy]__
+Albert Hirschman, The Rhetoric of Reaction: Perversity, Futility, Jeopardy

 Even on their own, these little concepts are tremendously useful and clarifying; humans respond to a great many situations through exit and voice.
 Yet the concepts are small-scale and non-vacuous enough that you really can say meaningful things about them, rather than just gesticulating vaguely in their direction.